ewasm/benchmarking/ewasm/README.md

 # for C precompiles, we are currently using wasmception to compile to wasm
 git clone https://github.com/yurydelendik/wasmception.git
 cd wasmception
-make	# Warning: this compiles llvm, llvm tools, a C library, and a C++ library.
+git reset --hard ef469a2bb71c73d8c25e2393fb8dd041177cf5aa	# new wasmception outputs wasm with imports like __syscall1, so use old wasmception for now make	# Warning: this compiles llvm, llvm tools, a C library, and a C++ library.
 Requires lots of internet bandwidth, RAM, disk-space, and one hour compiling on a mid-level laptop.
 # make note of the end of the output, should be something like --sysroot=/home/user/repos/benchmarking/wasmception/sysroot
 cd ..